geops/website/content/blog/sustainability/index.en.md

 ---
 title: Ecological Sustainability at geOps
-summary: At geOps, ecological sustainability is not only manifested in our daily activities, but also in the projects we work on.
-In this blog post we summarize the various aspects under which we act sustainably.
+summary: At geOps, ecological sustainability manifests itself in our daily actions and in the projects we work on.
+In this blog post, we summarize various aspects of sustainable action.
 author: Uli Müller
 created: 2023-04-11
 slug: sustainability